 - Chill in refrigerator for at least 10 minutes.

 - Lightly grease a silpat or parchment (and your hands-it helps from sticking!) and roll out each ball into a 14-15″ log.

 - Slice each log into 1″ pieces.
 (If you like, you can press the tip of a fork onto each piece to get that “gnocchi” look but it’s not necessary)

-- In a large pot, bring about a half gallon of salted water to a boil (like you would for normal pasta).
+- In a large pot, bring about a half gallon of salted water to a simmer.
 Place all the gnocchi into the pot and cook until they float, about 2-3 minutes.
 The strain into a colander. (*note: a few of my readers say that have skipped this step and the gnocchi still turns out great!)

 - Heat a large non-stick pan on medium-high heat.
 Add a tablespoon of butter and a tablespoon of oil to pan.